 Margo Pieper, owner of MyFavoriteQuiltStore.com.

 She turned to her son for help.
-With a degree in information systems, James had been building websites for several years.
+With a degree in information systems, James had been building websites for several years and used a managed services provider plus other website-related tools for website building.
+If your organization needs professional IT solutions, you may consider getting help from a professional Meridian IT company.
 Past clients included daycare centers and an oil and gas company.
 A year prior he’d created an ecommerce site for one of his passion projects, Stumped, a handcrafted game he was making from stumps of wood.
 James got to work setting up a Shopify site for his mom’s fabric store but quickly hit a bump in the road: the inability to sell incremental yards.

 Shopify is the industry leader in ecommerce with over 600,000 online stores.
 A big part of the platform’s success has been a result of staying focused on doing a small number of core functions extremely well and relying on third-party developers to create all the rest.
 The ability to sell fractional increments of an item would require adding a decimal place to the quantities available and this is not on Shopify’s core list, according to James.
 “I’ve talked to them multiple times about this and I don’t think they ever plan on adding it,” he says.

 An example of how fabric shops typically sell fractional pieces on Shopify.
 The math involved is a friction point for customers.

 Consequently, many fabric shops that use Shopify sell in 1/2 or 1/4 yard increments meaning that the customer has to add two or four of a particular print to their cart in order to purchase a whole yard.
 James says this stumbling block adds friction that often leads to lost sales.
 “As soon as you make it so that the user has to do multiplication to figure out what two and a half yards is in quarter yard increments, that’s too much math.
 You’re going to lose them.“